Canada wildfires rage on, intensify near oil sands sites

 Neither company has been able to provide an estimate of how quickly production can resume, and Cenovus spokesman Brett Harris confirmed the fire had moved closer to Foster Creek.

-"The only change is that the CLAWR fire is now estimated at around 20 kilometers (12.4 miles) from Foster Creek versus 25 kilometers yesterday," he said.
+"The only change is that the CLAWR fire is now estimated at around 20 kilometres (12.4 miles) from Foster Creek versus 25 kilometres yesterday," he said.

 Canadian Natural said the production status of its operations remains unchanged.